Back to blog

 Q1: Can Shopify import WooCommerce order history directly?

-Not through standard CSV import.
-Order migration usually requires apps, tools, or custom migration processes.
+A: Not through a standard CSV import.
+Order migration typically requires a dedicated migration app, a migration service, or custom engineering against Shopify's Admin API.

-Yes.
-Shopify supports customer CSV import, but it imports customer details only not full order history.
+A: Yes.
+Shopify supports customer CSV import natively, but it brings over customer details only — not full order history, which needs to be migrated separately.

 Q3: Do customer passwords carry over in a WooCommerce to Shopify migration?